criticmind/criticmind.github.io/content/contact.md

 #### Contact Us Today

-For inquiries about our SEO analysis, web service vulnerability assessments, or our logic-based mobile games, please use the form below or reach out directly via email.
-Our dedicated team is committed to assisting you with personalized solutions tailored to your specific needs.
+For inquiries about our SEO analysis, web service vulnerability assessments, or our logic-based mobile games, please use the contacts below or reach out directly via email.

 #### Stay Connected